 - Social research: Perform social listening to find out what the social buzz is around your business.

 The above tactics will give you a good idea of the general sentiment surrounding your corporate reputation.
-Having more positive posts about your business than negative is absolutely critical to the success of your business.
+Having more positive posts about your business than negative is critical to your business’s success.
 Since 64% of consumers trust search engine results more than traditional media, you want to make sure that what they see on the Internet is a positive reflection of your business.

 By actively measuring your corporate reputation, you can develop more effective strategies to maintain and drive business growth.
-You’ll know how and when to spend those valuable marketing dollars to see results.
+You’ll know how and when to spend those valuable marketing dollars on seeing results.
 In addition to the research techniques listed above, here are a few more best practices for measuring and improving your corporate reputation.

 Set fluid goals

 We’ve already established that corporate reputation is intangible.
-One of the biggest mistakes executives often make trying to quantify reputation is to set rigid criteria to the measurement or even to assign a number to it.
+One of the biggest mistakes executives often make trying to quantify reputation is to set measurement criteria or even to assign a number to it.
 Instead of approaching the measurement as a hard and fast number, consider it as more of an instrument capable of evolving with changing trends and goals.
 Corporate reputation and business growth are closely intertwined, so as your success metrics change, so should your corporate reputation measurement factors.

 Consider your audience